 Welcome to my world…

 On Wednesday, my renter called me because the refrigerator wasn’t cooling.
 I called a repairperson for $95 to go out and assessed the situation.
 Then he called me to let me know it was going to cost $725 to repair the fridge!
 Yikes!
 (He told me what was wrong with it, but all I heard was this).
-So, instead of date night with my husband, we went in search of a new one.
+So we went in search of a new one.
 While we were on our way to the appliance store our tenant texted me that the drain had backed up in the basement.
 I texted back some choice words and called Roto-Rooter.
 Luckily, they were able to come out and fix the situation an hour later for the price of $293.

 Simultaneously, we found a nice refrigerator that was last year’s model for $529 plus $69 for delivery.
 I asked if that was the best price he could give me and he dropped it to $499 plus $50 for delivery.
 (Lesson learned: it pays to ask if that’s the lowest price because you never know until you ask).
 We saved $49 and he made a sale in 10 minutes.
 It was a win-win.
 We also bought a 5-year extended warranty for $99.
 After taxes, the grand total was $692, which was cheaper than repairing the old lemon of a fridge from 2005!
 (We had already dumped $300 into the old fridge just over a year ago and we’re excited to have a more reliable appliance).